Skip to main content

 Inspect :r with one of these equivalent queries:

-Aggregate functions such as sum(), mean(), stdev(), min(), max(), count() are handled specially.
-They are applied on entire collections of values, rather than being applied for each element using the Daplex semantics of normal function calls.
+Aggregate functions such as sum(), avg(), stdev(), min(), max(), count() are handled specially, not using Daplex semantics.
+They are applied on entire collections of values, rather than being applied for each element using the Daplex semantics of regular nested function calls.

-Here, first Daplex semantics is used to form the bag of incomes of the friends of :p and then the aggregate function sum add together the incomes of the friends.
+Here, first Daplex semantics is used to form the bag of employees in the Tools department and then the aggregate function sum adds together the salaries of its employees.

-Aggregate functions can be used in two ways:
+Aggregate functions are often used in grouped selections.

 Local variables in queries may be declared as bags, which means that the variable is bound to a subquery that can be used as subquery arguments to aggregate functions.